 - Innovation and Impact Award: This award recognizes contributions by faculty and staff from all academic disciplines.
 The award is given to an outstanding individual or team that distinguished themselves and the university through entrepreneurial activities that resulted in innovations with a measurable societal or environmental impact and/or individuals whose broader public engagement activity has proactively shared their research or viewpoints on research and policy issues with the public via traditional and/or new media channels.
 These efforts reflect an important factor of our mission to create and disseminate knowledge across all disciplines and put it to work to benefit the community, the region, and the world.

-This call is open to the UO campus for nominations and self-nominations for the four outstanding research awards.
+This call is open to the UO campus for nominations and self-nominations for the five outstanding research awards.
 Nomination letters should be no more than one page in length, unique to each nominee, and must detail the research impact on the field and the significance of the individual’s research over the past several years.
+Nominations also require the CV for each nominee.
 Where applicable, attention should be given to describing how the research portfolio has a broad impact on the discipline and beyond.

-- Ann Glang - Outstanding Accomplishment by a Non-Tenure-Track Faculty Researcher
+- Scott Watrous - Outstanding Accomplishment by a Non-Tenure-Track Faculty Researcher